"Can a bank..."

 keep the rate on my mortgage loan the same even if the Fed lowers the interest rate?

 The Federal Reserve sets a target for the interest rate at which depository institutions lend balances overnight to other depository institutions.
-This so-called "federal funds rate" is important for monetary policy, but does not directly affect the interest rate established for your home mortgage.
+This so-called "federal funds rate" is important for monetary policy, but it does not directly affect the interest rate established for your home mortgage.
 The interest rate on your mortgage is established by your lender according to the terms and conditions of your loan contract or promissory note.
 If you have a "fixed-rate" home loan, your interest rate is locked in for the duration of the loan.
 If you have a "variable-" or "adjustable-rate" loan, your interest rate could change throughout the life of the loan depending on the loan terms.
 Your loan contract or note with the bank will tell you how your bank determines changes to your interest rate.

 require an escrow account for my home loan?

 Yes.
 Some lenders may require you to pay extra money with your monthly payment to cover the cost of property taxes and insurance, while others may give you the choice to save for those expenses yourself.
 In some cases, a lender may require an escrow account because of federal law, which requires escrow accounts for some types of loans.
 You may find information about when an escrow account is required in the brochure Shopping for a mortgage?
 What you can expect under federal rules (CFPB).
 In addition, the Department of Housing and Urban Development website provides information about how to calculate escrow account balances.